 Its rare that a small VPN service, which offers just 5 server locations, can set an example for the rest of the industry on how focusing on providing exemplary security should be the top priority for a VPN service.
 But that is exactly what AzireVPN surprised me with when I got down to reviewing it.

-I must say that my expectations were not high because this provider doesn’t fit in the customary Best VPN box, but I was pleasantly surprised.
+I must say that my expectations were not high because this provider doesn’t fit in the customary paid VPN services list, but I was pleasantly surprised.

 From an intriguing new protocol to a top rate zero logging policy along with Netflix support, AzireVPN is one service you definitely should know more about.

 So here is our detailed AzireVPN Review which includes a comprehensive critical analysis of different aspects of its service including pricing plans, security infrastructure, device support and more, by BestVPN.co!

 VPNs who advertise a zero logging policy can either keep a log on your connection timestamps, bandwidth usage etc. and while these type of logs may seem harmless, they are not such in actuality because any info that a provider has about you can be used against you anytime.

 However, AzireVPN sets a benchmark here explicitly mentioning that what type of logs “It doesn’t keep”.
 I found this in their Terms of service: